ECrown/ECrown/README.md

 SK http://e-crown.sk
 CZ http://e-crown.cz

-Copyright (c) 2009-2017 E-Crown Developers
+Copyright (c) 2017 The E-Crown developers

 What is E-Crown?
 ----------------

 ECrown is an experimental new digital currency that enables instant payments to anyone, anywhere in the world.
-ECrown uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-ECrown is also the name of the open source software which enables the use of this currency.
+E-Crown uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+E-Crown is also the name of the open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the ECrown client software, see http://e-crown.eu.
+For more information, as well as an immediately useable, binary version of the E-Crown client software, see http://e-crown.eu.

-The Coin name is ECrown or Project name is E-Crown.

 License
 -------